Meet the world's youngest medical student!

 11-year-old doctor-to-be.
 Photo supplied by parents.

-We all remember our career dreams as kids; from singers to astronauts, lawyers and doctors, it wasn’t difficult to spend hours day-dreaming about a future that still had a while to come.
+We all remember the career dreams we had as kids—from singers to astronauts, lawyers, and doctors.
+It wasn’t difficult to spend hours daydreaming about a future that still had a while to come.
 But for Benedict Wy, daydreaming is for amateurs.

-The 11-year old Australian boy has not only found his dream career in medicine, but he’s already started taking online medical courses to prepare him for the role.
-Whilst on holiday in December last year, 11-year-old Ben stumbled on the medical education platform Medmastery and was immediately hooked.
-Medmastery is a training platform where doctors and medical students can learn essential clinical skills like ECG, chest X-ray, ultrasound and more.
-Each night, after a long hard day of sightseeing, he’d log on to Medmastery to work through various subjects, take interactive quizzes, repeat the process again and again until he’d get 100%.
+This 11-year-old Australian boy has not only set his sights on a dream career in medicine, he’s already started taking online medical courses to prepare him for the role!
+While on holiday in December of last year, 11-year-old Ben stumbled upon the medical education platform, Medmastery, and was immediately hooked.
+Medmastery is a training platform where doctors and medical students can learn essential clinical skills in areas such as ECG, chest X-ray, ultrasound, and more.
+Each night, after a long, hard day of sightseeing, he’d log on to the Medmastery website to work through various subjects, take interactive quizzes, and repeat the process again and again until he earned 100%.

-Though Medmastery’s online courses and workshops are built for practising clinicians, our unique, easy-to-digest short courses based on high-quality graphics break complex concepts down into lessons that even pre-teen polymaths can (sort of) understand.
+Although Medmastery’s online courses and workshops are built for practicing clinicians, our unique, easy-to-digest short courses based on high-quality graphics, break down complex concepts into lessons that even pre-teen polymaths can (sort of) understand.

 With dozens of courses covering everything from ECG mastery and ultrasound, to hematology and cardiac MRI, Medmastery focuses on teaching the 20% of clinical skills that clinicians will need to solve 80% of clinical problems.
 In other words, we cut out the fluff and only teach what is truly relevant for real-world decision-making.

 Wy says that the most interesting thing he's learned through the courses is "how infections work and...use the body to multiply...and how the immune system works… like which cells and body parts are used to defeat the normal infection."